XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BH/README.md

 ## Initial Setup

 In initial data generation, the initial setup is the most crucial.
-When starting the BH solver from scratch, we need to determine an initial guess for the input mass and aspin - `mch`, `chi`.
+When starting the BH solver from scratch we need to determine an initial guess for the input mass and aspin - `mch`, `chi`.
 For this a crude estimate is generated based on a fixed value of the conformal factor of `conf = 1.55` to determine the domain decomposition and initial guess of the excision radius of